PlantReactome/Release-documentation/website_mgmt.md

 Change the "Title 1 Text" to have an estimate of the current number of pathways total.
 Find these by summing in the spreadsheet with the "Projection list".
 Do the same for Title 2 (Reactions) and Title 3 (Genes).

-Title 4 is the number of Small Molecules, and at this point, I don't know how to get that number.
+Title 4 is the number of Small Molecules.
+Get this by going to [Content Schema](https://plantreactomedev.gramene.org/content/schema/DatabaseObject) and looking at the number for PhysicalEntity->SimpleEntity.

 Title 5 is the number of project species, so all species minus Oryza sativa.